 Also, cultural fit is an important factor when deciding new council boundaries, as councils organise many important community events.
 Thus, while the size of councils is a government decision, residents' feedback should be considered strongly when deciding where to re-draw boundaries.
-For example, in the case of the proposed Botany Bay-Rockdale merger, residents and councillors alike prefer a Botany-Randwick merger and a St George merger between Rockdale and Hurstville-Kogorah.
-While it would not be technically undemocratic to force a Botany-Rockdale merger, it would be heavy-handed and, frankly, suspect unless the state government can produce an excellent justification for the decision.
+For example, in the case of the proposed Botany Bay-Rockdale merger, residents and councillors alike preferred a Botany-Randwick merger and a St George merger between Rockdale and Hurstville-Kogarah.
+While it would not be technically undemocratic to force a Botany-Rockdale merger, it would be heavy-handed and, frankly, suspect in the absence of an excellent justification for the decision.

 We recognise that Universal Basic Income (UBI) is a hotly debated topic and its uptake would revolutionise our economic system.
 Trials around the world have shown that the income doesn't reduce motivation to work.

 However, these trials have not been country-wide and often the payments were not made to every adult in the region (i.e. the income was not universal), so the information gathered on the effect on the economy was incomplete.

 We support reform of our welfare system to destigmatise income support and make it more accessible to those who need it.

 The Science Party supports COVID-19 vaccination requirements for all workers in the emergency services, healthcare and other caring professions, education, and all public-facing positions in the public service; and supports the right of businesses to enforce vaccination requirements on their premises.